Railroad: Bay City and Battle Creek Railway Company

 Notes

-The junction for this line is west Bay city was referred to as "B,.C. and B.C.
+The junction for this line in west Bay city was completed to the MC and referred to as "B,.C. and B.C.
 Junction", named after the official name of the railroad.
 Today, the junction is referred to by the Huron & Eastern as Midland Junction.

 Time Line